frankie-2nfro-com/football_match_outcome_prediction/README.md

 team_pd = pd.read_csv("./Matches/Match_Info.csv")
 ```

-So, I have three dataframe namely result_pd, match_pd and team_pd.
+So, I have three dataframes namely result_pd, match_pd and team_pd.

 ### Peek at the data
+In the very begining, there is no substitute for looking at the raw data.
+Here is the first 20 records of those dataframe:

 ### Problem found at the data